wg-osr/walkerga.github.io/class/fi_cacus.md

 When you succeed in a fighting maneuver, you can plant or steal a small object on your opponent without being notice.
 ## Oiled Up III
 When you are oiled up and an enemy misses a melee attack against you, you can make a fighting maneuver against it.
-## Font of Shine
-You can use your Body Oil ability twice per day, and it takes 1 action to do instead of 10 minutes.
 ## Spitfire
-You can create a spark by snapping your fingers.
+Your Body Oil ability takes 1 action to do instead of 10 minutes and you can create a spark by snapping your fingers.
 Your oil inflicts 2D6 damage and 2 damage over time when lit.